When to Repair vs. Replace Your Roof: A Guide for Wisconsin Homeowners

 Financial Tip: In some cases, the cost of repairing an older roof exceeds the cost-per-year of a brand-new one.
 Add in potential tax incentives or insurance reimbursements, and replacement can become a smarter investment.

-Planning to Sell Soon?
+Should you Replace or Repair your Roof if Planning to Sell Soon?

 If you’re prepping your home for sale: